gromacs/gromacs/docs/web-manual/references.rst

    <div id="ref-Miyamoto92">

 Miyamoto, S., and P. A. Kollman.
 1992.
-“SETTLE: An Analytical Version of the SHAKE and RATTLE Algorithms for Rigid Water Models.” *J. Comp.
+"SETTLE: An Analytical Version of the SHAKE and RATTLE Algorithms for Rigid Water Models." *J. Comp.
-Chem.* 13: 952–62.
+Chem.* 13: 952-62.

 .. raw:: html